wmoreiraa/Portfolio/README.md

 ## Contents

-- ### Machine Learning
+- ### Projects

-    - [Predicting Boston Housing Prices](broken): A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
-Identified the best price that a client can sell their house utilizing machine learning.
+    - [Credit Card Customer Segmentation](https://github.com/wmoreiraa/Portfolio/blob/master/cc_customersegment.ipynb): The marketing team is trying to build a new sales strategy focused on deliverying the different campaings across customer segmentation.
+The data consists of 9000 rows of credit card holders behavioural features.
+To solve the problem Ive reduced the dimensionality using PCA and selected the optimal number of clusters using KMeans algorithm and the silhouette plot.
 _Tools: scikit-learn, Pandas, Seaborn, Matplotlib_

-- ### Data Analysis and Visualisation
-	- __Python__

 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at: